 The biggest knock against mortgage insurance is that it is designed to protect the lender, not the borrower (that’s you).
 This means the bank, not your family, will be the one who pockets the payout should you pass away while the mortgage is active.
 Of course your family won’t have to worry about mortgage payments if you die or become disabled but this isn’t always the best solution.
 For instance your family could sell the house to get ride of the mortgage and use the money for other purposes.

 It is true the coverage protects the amount of your mortgage, but as you continue paying down your mortgage your coverage decreases.
-Yet, your payments stay the same.
+However, your payments are set a fixed rate for the length of your mortgage term so even though the payout is less and less your payments will stay the same.
 When you initially received the coverage and your mortgage was $400,000 it seemed like a great idea but now you are half way through your term and are still yet to have a claim.
 Your payments stay the same for the entire term despite requiring less coverage.
 Now suppose something happens, you will only receive coverage for the outstanding debt of $200,000 in this example.
-With a personal life insurance policy you receive the entire coverage amount regardless of when the claims occurs, it is not diminish over time.
+With a personal life insurance policy you receive the entire coverage amount regardless of when the claims occurs, it does not diminish over time.

 The other portion of a mortgage life insurance policy you need to be wary of is; it is typically underwritten post-claim.
 What does that mean?
 Well, it means that your eligibility for a payout is determined only after a claim has been made.
 So despite the fact you have been paying the premiums all along, you may be denied your payout.
 Just ask Christopher Massa’s family, who found out after he passed away from lung cancer, that they would be denied because of his health condition.
 With a personal life insurance policy it is underwritten before the policy is issued so this does not occur.